Independent journalism with solidarity-based subscription model

 First front page prays (1977): “Fighters to the Streets”, the second (1977) shows a tortured person, and the third (1979) and fourth (1977) denounced police repressions.

-The religious owners were not happy and decided to sell the magazine or close it down.
-Some of the workers decided not to let the magazine disappear.
+At that moment, some of the brave workers decided not to let the magazine disappear.
 Their main idea was that an oppressed language needs its own media which should not be bilingual.
 They risked all their personal belongings and bought the magazine and changed its name from Zeruko Argia ("light of heaven”) to Argia ("light” or "clear”).
 At first the project was heavily in debt but could be stabilized by militant work and by creating two other companies –printery and informatics– that would support the magazine technically.

 Front pages of ARGIA.
 The first (1981) is about suicide, the second (1982) prays: “The Basque Country, the Paradise for Heroin”, and the third (2007): “1937-2007: The Painting that broke the Silence”.